MARK PELLINGTON is a filmmaker based in Los Angeles.

 While Pellington had a busy year in television he continued his passion in directing compelling music videos.
 These included directing grammy-nominated band Silversun Pickups for their single “Nightlight”, hard rock band Three Days Grace for their single “Human Race”, and an up and coming Norwegian pop talent MIIA for her international hit “Dynasty”.

-Pellington began 2016 with his sixth feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
-The Last Word was produced by Myriad Pictures and premiered at the 2017 Sundance Film Festival.
-It was theatrically distributed by Bleecker Street with a release in March 2017.
-At the end of year, Pellington completed his meditative drama NOSTALGIA, starring Jon Hamm, Ellen Burstyn, Bruce Dern, Catherine Keener, Nick Offerman, Amber Tamblyn, John Ortiz and James Legros.
-The film was released on February 16th, 2018 by Bleecker Street.
+Pellington began 2016 with the start of his sixth feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
+The Last Word was produced by Pellington and Myriad Pictures and distributed by Bleecker Street in early 2017.
+The year ended shooting the feature film NOSTALGIA, a meditative drama written by Alex Ross Perry, and starring Jon Hamm, Ellen Burstyn, Nick Offerman, Catherine Keener, James LeGros and Bruce Dern.
+The film was released on February 16th, 2018.

 PELLINGTON FILMS IS AN ARTIST DRIVEN COMPANY

 Pellington Films is focused on creating meaningful and thought-provoking work on all platforms, and to continue to collaborate with artists to produce personal digital and theatrical content.

-Mark Pellington is represented by UTA and 3 Arts Entertainment.
+Mark Pellington is represented by UTA and 3 Arts Entertainment for film and television, and Washington Square Films for commercials.
 He develops features, television projects, and content for the digital arena.